SteelCompendium/data-md-dse/Bestiary/Monsters/Kobolds/Statblocks/Trained Gummy Brick.md

 reason: -3
 intuition: 0
 presence: -2
-traits:
-  - name: Translucent Brick
-    effects:
-      - effect: The brick completely occupies their space, blocking line of effect for enemies.
-The brick is hidden until they act.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Engulf
+    name: Engulf
     icon: 🗡
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1
     target: One creature or object
     effects:
       - roll: Power Roll + 2
-        t1: 7 acid damage; A < 0 dazed (save ends)
+        tier1: 7 acid damage; A < 0 dazed (save ends)
-        t2: 10 acid damage; A < 1 dazed (save ends)
+        tier2: 10 acid damage; A < 1 dazed (save ends)
-        t3: 14 acid damage; A < 2 restrained (save ends)
+        tier3: 14 acid damage; A < 2 restrained (save ends)
+      - name: Effect
-      - effect: A size 2 or smaller creature restrained this way is pulled into the brick's space, moves with the brick, and takes 4 acid damage at the start of each of their turns.
+        effect: A size 2 or smaller creature restrained this way is pulled into the brick's space, moves with the brick, and takes 4 acid damage at the start of each of their turns.
 An engulfed creature who is no longer restrained moves to the nearest unoccupied space adjacent to the brick.
 The brick can have as many creatures or objects engulfed as will fit within their space
-        name: Effect
+      - cost: 2 Malice
-      - effect: This ability targets one additional target.
+        effect: This ability targets one additional target.
-        cost: 2 Malice
+  - type: feature
+    feature_type: ability
-  - name: You Didn't Pay Attention!
+    name: You Didn't Pay Attention!
     icon: ❗️
     keywords:
       - "-"
-    type: Free triggered action
+    usage: Free triggered action
     distance: Self
     target: One creature or object
     trigger: A creature moves or is force moved adjacent to the brick.
     effects:
+      - name: Effect
-      - effect: The brick uses Engulf against the triggering creature and has a double edge.
+        effect: The brick uses Engulf against the triggering creature and has a double edge.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: Translucent Brick
+    icon: ⭐️
+    effects:
+      - effect: The brick completely occupies their space, blocking line of effect for enemies.
+The brick is hidden until they act.
 ~~~